-Violence, threats, harassment, intimidation, and other disruptive behaviour will not be tolerated.
+Violence, threats, harassment, intimidation, and other disruptive behavior will not be tolerated.
 All reports of incidents are taken seriously and will be dealt with appropriately.
-Such behaviours includes oral or written statements, gestures, or expressions that communicate a direct or indirect threat of physical harm.
+Such behaviors include oral or written statements, gestures, or expressions that communicate a direct or indirect threat of physical harm.

-Do not ignore violence, threatening, harassing, intimidating, or other disruptive behaviours.
-If you observe or experience such behaviour report it immediately to your Program Supervisor or Management team.
+Do not ignore violence, threatening, harassing, intimidating, or other disruptive behaviors.
+If you observe or experience such behavior report it immediately to your Program Supervisor or Management team.

-- In the event of a violent incident, whether verbal, physical, or implied, personnel will immediately assess the need to call 911 for assistance. - If an individual is being attacked they should scream as loud as possible (call 911) to try to gain the attention of others around so they can get help. - Activate a panic alarm if possible. - Try all possible ways to get to safety. - Other personnel will remove clients, volunteers and visitors from the incident. - Meet the emergency personnel upon their arrival and apprise them of the current situation. - Personnel and/or clients are offered a debriefing session as appropriate.
+- In the event of a violent incident, whether verbal, physical, or implied, personnel will immediately respond by assessing the need of their safety and that of others - Call for help from others - Call 911 for assistance - Activate a Safety Monitoring Box, Safety Link Band, or Panic Button if possible - Try all possible ways to get safety - Personnel will remove clients, volunteers and visitors from the incident - Meet the emergency personnel upon their arrival and apprise them of the current situation - Personnel and/or clients are offered a debriefing session as appropriate